biostatpzeng/DPR/README.md

 A sample Makefile is provided along with the source code.
 For details on installing GSL library, please refer to http://www.gnu.org/s/gsl/.
 For details on installing LAPACK library, please refer to http://www.netlib.org/lapack/.
 The DPR software also relies on the Eigen library (http://eigen.tuxfamily.org/index.php?title=Main_Page), which is included in the source code folder.

 # Contact
-We are very grateful to your comments and please contact me via zpstat@xzhmu.edu.cn (Ping Zeng), pingzeng@umich.edu (Ping Zeng) or xzhousph@umich.edu (Xiang Zhou).
+We are very grateful to any questions, comments, or bugs reports; and please contact us via zpstat@xzhmu.edu.cn or pingzeng@umich.edu (Ping Zeng).